 Nehemiah 10:31

-"And if the people of the land bring ware or any victuals [food] on the sabbath day to sell, that we would not buy it of them on the sabbath, or on the holy day..."
+"And if the people of the land bring ware or ANY victuals [food] on the sabbath day to sell, that we would not buy it of them on the sabbath, or on the holy day..."

 Our Response:

-This UCG argument makes about as much sense as a get-away driver for a bank robber claiming he doesn't break the eighth commandment ("thou shalt not steal") because he does not participate in the actual robbery.
+This UCG argument makes about as much sense as a get-away driver for a bank robber claiming he doesn't break the eighth commandment ("thou shall not steal") because he does not participate in the actual robbery.
 He only drives the car, and there is no mention of get-away cars in the Bible.

 At one point in their doctrinal paper, the UCG correctly states that even though the sole owner of a business can't prevent his employees from working somewhere else on the Sabbath, he should still close his business down on this day.
 This is because these employees are working on his behalf.